-You’ve heard that executive presence drives success and progression at the senior level — but what is it really?
-While there’s no single definition, aspects of executive presence include charisma, poise under pressure, confidence, professional appearance and influence.
+You’ve heard that executive presence drives success and progression — but what is it really?
+While there’s no single definition, aspects of executive presence include charisma, poise under pressure, confidence, influence and how you solve problems.
 A leader’s workplace actions and behaviors, as well as how that person makes others feel, reflect executive presence too.

-While this may sound like your personal brand, executive presence is, in fact, different.
-Your personal brand focuses on who you are as a professional — what you stand for, your value and expertise, how you present yourself — and the overall impression you make both online and in person.
+While this may sound similar to your personal brand, executive presence is, in fact, different.
+Your personal brand focuses on who you are as a professional — what you do, what you stand for, your value and expertise, how you present yourself — and the overall impression you make on others.
 Every professional has a personal brand, but not every professional has executive presence.

 Executive presence speaks to the “it” factor indicative of an influential leader who possesses a certain je ne sais quoi.
 Consider the executive who commands an audience wherever she goes with confident and engaging conversation, or the rising senior leader who always speaks passionately and energetically about his company and what he does.
 These individuals are memorable, impactful and likeable — and naturally attract a following.